d-projects/to-do-list/README.md

 # to-do-list

 This is a small web app of a to-do list, created using primarily JavaScript to manipulate the DOM.
+It is available online at: http://dulhan-todo.herokuapp.com/

 A user can add a new to-do task, check off a task as finished, un-check off a task, and delete a task.
 Furthermore, the program saves the user's tasks so that closing and re-opening the browser doesn't delete any to-do data.